crowdfavorite/css-grid/README.md

 ### Getting Started with Rows

 Using CSSGrid is easy.
-It starts with a wrapper which is called .grid in this example (but you could change it to whatever youâ€™d like).
-Once youâ€™ve got the wrapper in place, create divs with a class of .row.
+It starts with a wrapper which is called .grid in this example (but you could change it to whatever you'd like).
+Once you've got the wrapper in place, create divs with a class of .row.
 Inside each row, create a set of columns for content areas.

 ### Column Classes

 This grid is built on 12 columns and allows you to wrap your content in the desired number of columns.
-The gridâ€™s class names range from .c1 to .c12 for single columns, but spanning multiple columns is as simple as assigning the column span to your class.
+The grid's class names range from .c1 to .c12 for single columns, but spanning multiple columns is as simple as assigning the column span to your class.
 For example, .c1-4 would span the first four columns and .c5-8 would span the next three.

 CSSGrid is built on a 12 column grid.
 You can combine columns easily to support your different structures.
-Each column class is prefixed with a c designator and from there itâ€™s a simple matter of choosing the appropriate span of columns (1-n and so on) youâ€™d wish to use.
+Each column class is prefixed with a c designator and from there it's a simple matter of choosing the appropriate span of columns (1-n and so on) you'd wish to use.

 Spanning columns is done by simply running numbers together, for example: c1-3 would be a solid div spanning three columns (or 3/12) while c4-5 would be solid div spanning two columns (2/12) wide and appearing after the first three columns.